erik777/cratedb-utils/docs/TUTORIAL_TABLE_DESIGN_OBJECTS.md

 	+----------------------+-----------+----------------+-------------+
 	SELECT 6 rows in set (0.001 sec)

-The short answer is yes, 'doc' now has 4 possible columns.
-This isn't necessarily an issue unless one doctype uses a different datatype for the same column name.
-Perhaps one doctype uses an ordinal number for color instead of text.
+The short answer is yes, `doc` now has 4 possible columns.
+This isn't necessarily an issue unless one `doctype` uses a different datatype for the same column name.
+Perhaps one `doctype` uses an ordinal number for color instead of text.

-To solve that problem, let's try using the doctype as the name of the object.
+To solve that problem, let's try using the `doctype` value as the name of the document.

 	INSERT INTO mydocs (doctype, meta) VALUES ( 'flexdoc', { created = '2017-01-02T13:14:15',